 “Get out of my office,” Scrooge hissed.

 “O-Okay.”
-Cratchit stood up and made his way to the door, retreating with his tail between his legs.
+Cratchit stood up and made his way to the door, retreating with his tail between his legs, so to speak.
 “Let’s have this conversation later.”

 “Tomorrow,” Scrooge said.